solidusio/solidus/guides/returns/return-authorizations.md

 - `return_reason_id`: The ID for the `Spree::ReturnReason` associated with this return authorization.

-## Reimbursement types

-Once a return authorization is created, there are many ways that the administrator could provide compensation to a customer:
+RMAs begin the larger customer return process.
+Note that there are many ways that the administrator could provide compensation to a customer.

-- `Spree::Reimbursement::Credit`: Credit the customer for the returned item.
-- `Spree::Exchange`: Send a replacement item to the customer.
-- `Spree::OriginalPayment`: Refund the original payment.
-- `Spree::StoreCredit`: Offer the customer store credit.

-## Return items

-Return authorizations allow the creation of `Spree::ReturnItem`s.
-Return items are associated with `Spree::InventoryUnit`s and can be re-added to your store's inventory once they are received.
-For more information, see the [Inventory][return-items] documentation.
+[customer-returns]: customer-returns.md

-[return-items]: ../inventory/overview.md#return-items
+[return-items]: return-items.md

 ## Return authorization flow